About Your Stem Cell Transplant: Information for Pediatric Patients

 Pediatric gastrointestinal (GI) service

 The pediatric GI service includes healthcare providers who specialize in caring for children with GI problems.
-If you have known GI problems before your stem cell transplant or develop new ones after your transplant, a healthcare provider from the pediatric GI team will work closely with other members of your care team to diagnose and treat your GI condition.
+If you had GI problems before your stem cell transplant or develop new ones after your transplant, a healthcare provider from the pediatric GI team will work closely with other members of your care team to diagnose and treat your GI condition.

 Pediatric pain and palliative care team

-The Pediatric Pain and Palliative Care Team (PACT) is a team of doctors and NPs who support children and families facing serious illnesses at MSK Kids.
+The Pediatric Pain and Palliative Care Team (PACT) is a team of doctors and APPs who support children and families facing serious illnesses at MSK Kids.
 The goal of palliative care is to anticipate, prevent, and manage physical, psychological, social, and spiritual distress while helping patients and their families throughout their treatment.
 Palliative care is important and helpful no matter how old a patient is, what stage of illness they’re experiencing, or whether their treatment is inpatient or outpatient.

 The PACT respects your preferences, values, and cultural beliefs and encourages you and your family to be active in making decisions about your goals and plans of care.
 The PACT will work together with all members of your care team to ensure that you and your family have the support needed to live as well as possible.